demondiedie/HelloWorld/ReadMe.txt

 Hello!
 My name is Tiep
-This is my first program on GitHub
+This is my first PYTHON program on GitHub